 Once registered for gross payment, the turnover and compliance conditions are reviewed on a regular basis (at least once a year), and if a subcontractor is found to be in breach then HMRC will withdraw net payment status.
 Unless the subcontractor appeals against this ruling, the change of status will be notified to all contractors who have used the contractor's services in the current or two previous tax years, with the consequence that a tax deduction of 20% will be made on all future payments.

-- Three late submissions of the CIS contractor monthly return, including 'nil' returns - up to 28 days late
+- 3 late submissions of the CIS contractor monthly return, including 'nil' returns - up to 28 days' late

-- Three late payments of CIS/PAYE deductions - up to 14 days late
+- 3 late payments of CIS/PAYE deductions - up to 14 days' late

-- One late payment of self assessment tax - up to 28 days late
+- 1 late payment of self-assessment tax - up to 28 days' late

 - Any employer's end of year return made late